stevechoy/pdfcombiner/README.md

 - By default the modern Bootstrap UI theme is used (from the `{bslib}` [package](https://github.com/rstudio/bslib)), which allows minimizing of the sidebar.
 You can turn off this option by setting `bootstrap_theme = FALSE` during App launch.
 - To retain bookmarks after combining PDFs, you need to install the `{staplr}` [package](https://github.com/pridiltal/staplr/).
 Importantly, bookmarks *cannot* be retained when any pages are selected, removed, or rotated (or when passwords are removed).
 - If you want to install a free graphical tool, you can check out [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) (Windows only), which is the back-end for the `{staplr}` package.
+- To watermark an entire document in a scripted workflow, you may utilize the internal function `watermark_stamp()`, e.g. `pdfcombiner:::watermark_stamp(input_pdf = "path/to/input.pdf", output_pdf = "path/to/output.pdf", watermark_text = "Some Text")`.
+- The Compact option is most impactful when there are a lot of [raster images](https://en.wikipedia.org/wiki/Raster_graphics) in the files, and it is configurable with the `compact_level` argument for `pdfcombiner()`, e.g. `pdfcombiner(compact_level = "screen")`.
+The default argument (`"ebook"`) will re-save all raster images as 150dpi, which is a good middle ground without compromising too much quality.
+This feature requires prior [Ghostscript](https://ghostscript.com/releases/gsdnld.html) installation.
 - All PDF files are stored locally in a per-session temporary directory, given by the `tempdir()` function.
-- To watermark an entire document in a scripted workflow, you may utilize the internal function `watermark_stamp()`, e.g. `pdfcombiner:::watermark_stamp(input_pdf = "path/to/input.pdf", output_pdf = "path/to/output.pdf", watermark_text = "Some Text")`.

 ## Known Issues